MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/insights/pricing.md

 This makes the studios total monthly cost to be 1,974 credits for Insights performance and data retention.

 Pricing details for credits can be found at [Pricing Details](http://playfab.com/pricing).

+## Row Write Overages
+Each Insights Performance level has an allotted number of writes per second to the data cluster.
+For customers not in developer mode, going beyond the number of row writes for your performance level triggers row write overages instead of event throttling.
+Row write overages are charged at 1 credit per 2.7 million (2,700,000) rows written.
+This pricing is designed to allow for specific ingestion scenarios where it may be more cost effective to have row write overages instead of raising the Insights performance level.